Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 > Near the insects there was a poem.
 >
 > The Office of Palace Works presented an interesting tray, carved with great
-> ingenuity to resemble a high tide, which they had planted with artifical
+> ingenuity to resemble a high tide, which they had planted with artificial
 > flowers and carved bamboo and pines.
 Their poem was attached to a spray of
-> fresh <span
+> fresh <span lang="ja-Latn">[ominaeshi](https://en.wikipedia.org/wiki/Patrinia)</span>.[@JapaneseAristocraticLife p.
-> lang="ja-Latn">[ominaeshi](https://en.wikipedia.org/wiki/Patrinia)</span>.[@JapaneseAristocraticLife
-> p.
 92]

-These elaborate competitions could run all day; another famous competition held by Emperor Murakami six years earlier (on the 30th day of the 3rd month of 960), ran from 4 p.m. until dawn, when the drunken winning team exited while singing and dancing.
-A courtier’s diary recorded the elaborate preparations made at the palace:[@MuseInCompetition pp. 214–217]
+These elaborate competitions could run all night.
+Another famous competition held by Emperor Murakami six years earlier — on the 30th day of the 3rd month of 960 — ran from 4 p.m. until it ended at sunrise with the winning team staggering out of the palace drunk, singing and dancing.
+A courtier’s diary records the elaborate preparations made for the participants:[@MuseInCompetition pp. 214–217]

 > […] Special care was taken on this occasion as many eminent people of refined
 > taste would be attending the event, and so new plants and flowers were